alanamcgovern/UN-Subnational-Estimates/README.md

 #### Step 9: Checking Beta-binomial Results

 Run Comparison_Plot.R again, this time generating a figure comparing the Beta-binomial estimates.
 This script will aggregate admin-level estimates up to the national level using the weights from Step 5 so that we can compare models before moving on to benchmarking.
+Then run Diagnostic_Plots.R to get some diagnostic plots will be helpful to assess before moving on to benchmarking

-#### Step 10: Benchmarking Final Estimates
+#### Step 10: Benchmarking Final Estimates (not yet!)

 Go back to the BB8.R script and now run the benchmarked models that were skipped over before.